 Yorkshire surnames

-Other hobbies include tracing my family history; an off-shoot of this is writing a column for Down Your Way magazine about Yorkshire Surnames.
-The magazine has recently been incorporated with Dalesman where my column continues.
+For many years I wrote a column about Yorkshire Surnames.
 See if your name has been included here (or click on the Surnames link at the top of the page).
-I add a new name every month.

 If you enjoy my posts let me know by using the reply section below.
 If you don’t like them, then keep it to yourself as I’m a very sensitive chap.